adobe-commerce/partner-day-accs/README.md

 }
 ```

 The above config references a file called `sampleRatings.json`.
-Lets create this file with the following contents:
+Let's create this file with the following contents:

 ```json
 {